-Dear Mr. Rees,
+Dear Mr Rees,

-While I tend to view you as one of the most serious historians covering this particular historical period I find your absence of any mention of Stalin’s' wiping out a generation of Marxists inside the former USSR somewhat strange.
+While I tend to view you as one of the most severe historians covering this particular historical period I find your absence of any mention of Stalin’s' wiping out a generation of Marxists inside the former USSR somewhat strange.

 In your book Behind Closed Doors on page 94, you say that Stalin had no opposition inside the party.
 I think it would have helped your latest book if you had, at least, a chapter on the inner party struggle between Trotsky and Stalin.